groboclown/precision-shell/README.md

 * Control Flow
   * [if-else](#if-else-command) - run a command conditionally based on the error result of another.
   * [subcmd](#subcmd) - run an argument as a complete precision shell command.
+  * [not](#not) - run an argument as a complete precision shell command, and invert the error code (non-zero becomes zero, zero becomes 1).
   * [exit](#exit) - exits the command (or sub-command) with an exit code.
   * [sleep](#sleep) - wait for a number of seconds.
   * [signal .. wait](#signal-wait) - wait for an OS signal before continuing.